 For example, if you were studying concrete and slump tests, watch a video of a slump test being conducted, or check out an actual test report.
-It really helps you with filling in the gaps of your experience, and help you better visualize the concepts.
+It really helps you with filling in the gaps of your experience and helps you better visualize the concepts.

 8. No studying after midnight

 This is as simple as it is effective.
-I know in architectural studio we prided ourselves on our long hours and thought that showed a level of dedication in our craft.
+I know in the architectural studio we prided ourselves on our long hours and thought that showed a level of dedication to our craft.